MATLAB® adds default methods named

 The actual display depends on whether the object is scalar or nonscalar.
 Also, there are special displays for a scalar handle to a deleted object and empty object arrays.
 Objects in all of these states are displayed differently if the objects have no properties.

-the default detailed display.
-The detailed display adds these items
+creates the default detailed display.
+The detailed display adds these

 Use of fully qualified class names